UW-GDA/uruguay_droughts/README.md

 For this project I chose EC-EARTH3 and TaiESM1-0 models, since previous studies concluded that they exhibit superior performance in Southeastern South America (4).
 Also, I selected the SSP3–7.0 scenario, which represents a future where greenhouse gas emissions would double by 2100, resulting in an estimated warming of 2.1 °C from 2041–2060 and 3.6 °C from 2081–2100 (5).

-## Problem statement and questions.
+## Problem statement and questions

 My current research focuses on assessing the impact of climate change on hydroelectric production in Uruguay, specifically how meteorological and wind droughts affect it.
 For this reason, the questions I plan to answer in this project are: